 SHELL Beneficial Uses

 Bacteria data from waterbodies with the Shellfish Harvesting (“SHELL”) beneficial use were assessed in accordance with the statewide bacteria objectives or SSOs, where applicable.
-The statewide bacteria objective applies to ocean waters.
+The statewide bacteria objectives apply to ocean waters.
 As described in the Ocean Plan, ocean waters are the territorial marine waters of the state as defined by California law to the extent these waters are outside of enclosed bays, estuaries, and coastal lagoons (SWRCB, 2019c).
-Total coliform is the main indicator used to assess the SHELL objective.
+Total coliform is the main indicator used to assess the SHELL objectives.

-The statewide bacteria objective for SHELL waters includes two thresholds, a 30-day median total coliform density (“median”), not to exceed 70 per 100mL, and an SSM not to exceed 230 per 100mL.
-The SSM threshold is based on a 10 percent exceedance rate that is calculated for a 30-day period.
-Only the median value shall be applied based on a statistically sufficient number of samples, which is generally not less than five samples distributed over a 30-day period.
-However, if a statistically sufficient number of median samples is not available, then attainment of the water quality objective shall be determined based only on the SSM.
+The statewide bacteria objectives for SHELL waters are in two parts, a 30-day median total coliform density (“median”), not to exceed 70 per 100mL, and an objective that states that not more than 10 percent of the samples shall exceed 230 per 100 mL.
+The 10 percent exceedance rate is calculated for a 30-day period.
+Both the median and 10 percent exceedance rate objectives are used to assess water quality standards attainment.
 Additionally, historical total coliform data collected prior to 2010 were not used to assess water quality standards attainment when more recent data were sufficient to make a listing decision.

-The State Water Board identified the need to update the total coliform objective for the protection of the SHELL use in the 2019 review of the Ocean Plan, citing comments that the objective is unattainable.
+The State Water Board identified the need to consider revising the total coliform objectives for the protection of the SHELL use in the 2019 triennial review of the Ocean Plan, citing comments that the objectives are unattainable.
 As part of the review, the State Water Board prioritized as a high priority a future project to consider revising the SHELL use to distinguish between recreational, commercial, or tribal types of harvesting, and to consider revising the bacterial objectives applied to areas where shellfish are harvested.
-Should the total coliform objective be revised in the future, previously assessed data will be reassessed and compared to the new objective.
+Should the total coliform objectives be revised in the future, previously assessed data will be reassessed and compared to the new objectives.

 Cyanotoxins